 - 4. For the purpose of subparagraph 16.01(2)(a), the issuance of any authorised but unissued shares of the offeree pursuant to the exercise of convertible securities are excluded. - 5.
 For the purpose of subparagraph 16.01(2)(b), the SC will normally allow the granting of options under an established share option scheme if the timing and quantum are in accordance with the company's normal practice. - 6.
-In relation to subparagraph 16.01(2)(d), the SC may take the following factors into consideration in determining whether an asset is "material"- - (a) whether the value of the assets to be disposed of or acquired, based on the latest audited accounts, is 10 per cent or more compared with the net assets of the offeree (on a consolidated basis, if applicable); - (b) whether the aggregate value of the consideration to be received or given, based on the latest audited accounts, is 10 per cent or more, compared with the net assets of the offeree (on a consolidated basis, if applicable); or - (c) whether the net gain from the disposal or acquisition of assets (after deducting all charges and taxation but excluding extraordinary items), based on the latest audited accounts is 10 per cent or more compared with the net profit of the offeree.
+In relation to subparagraph 16.01(2)(d), the SC may take the following factors into consideration in determining whether an asset is "material"- - (a) whether the value of the assets to be disposed of or acquired, based on the latest audited financial statements, is 10 per cent or more compared with the net assets of the offeree (on a consolidated basis, if applicable); - (b) whether the aggregate value of the consideration to be received or given, based on the latest audited financial statements, is 10 per cent or more, compared with the net assets of the offeree (on a consolidated basis, if applicable); or - (c) whether the profit (after deducting all charges except taxation and extraordinary items) attributable to the assets to be disposed of or acquired compared with those of the offeree, based on the latest audited financial statements is 10 per cent or more.